pumudufernando/AF/README.md

-# MERN GridFS Tutorial
+# Student and Instructor Information System

 This app is a demonstration for how to connecting a react front-end app with gridfs file storage mongo database.

 ## Setup
-1. Clone this repository `git clone https://github.com/AndreasLengkeek/mern-gridfs-tutorial`
-2. Install dependencies `npm install` on the server and in the client folder
+1. Install dependencies `npm install` on the server and in the client folder
-3. Make sure an instance of `mongod` is running
+2. Make sure an instance of `mongod` is running
-4. Start the server and client separately with `npm start`
+3. Start the server and client separately with `npm start`
-5. Browse to http://localhost:3000 to access the app
+4. Browse to http://localhost:3000 to access the app

 ## Dependencies
 ```